It’s a Rich Life – Indigenous art oil painting with parabolic intent

 STATUS and MATERIALS

 ORIGINAL FOR SALE.* Bid or tender for the original artwork.
-All offers considered around $9,995.
+All offers are considered around $25,000.

 Oil painted on fine-weave, gesso primed long-life linen canvas with dammar varnish protection.
-The work is stretch mounted proud and framed on New Zealand pine.
+The work is stretch-mounted proudly and framed on New Zealand pine.

-* Original are supplied with Provenance, coded Authentication of Sale Certificate and maintenance/care information.
+* Originals are supplied with Provenance, coded Authentication of Sale Certificate, and maintenance/care information.

 75 LIMITED EDITIONS CANVAS REPRODUCTIONS *

 Unframed sizes | 960 x short side – $960 | 650 x short side – $650

 Printed on long-life archival canvas.
 Protected with two coats of UV archival spray.

 * Stretch-mounted reproductions will incur added charges for mounting and freight.